Venezuela reaches out to Vatican No. 2 to mediate crisis

 Both Vatican officials are Italian.

-Parolin, who represented the Vatican in Venezuela from 2009 to 2013, is a frugal, publicity-shy career diplomat.
+Parolin, who represented the Vatican in Venezuela from 2009-2013, is a frugal, publicity-shy career diplomat who, according to those who know him, is the antithesis of his most recent predecessors in the job.

-The Vatican has helped mediate before in Latin America, including in a territorial dispute between Argentina and Chile in 1978 and a hostage standoff in Peru in 1996-1997.

-Venezuela’s government and the Democratic Unity opposition coalition held a first preliminary meeting on Tuesday, agreeing to start a formal dialogue over issues ranging from crime and economic problems to the detention of dozens of protesters.
+The government and Democratic Unity coalition held a first preliminary sit-down on Tuesday, agreeing to start a formal dialogue over problems ranging from crime and economic problems to the detention of dozens of protesters.

-Henrique Capriles, the opposition’s two-time presidential candidate who narrowly lost to Maduro in a vote last year, confirmed he would take part in the discussions.

-“I will go to defend the truth,” he told reporters.
-“Debate doesn’t mean our people stop protesting.
-Quite the opposite.
-Peaceful protest must continue because the problems continue.”

-Hardline demonstrators, however, are not happy about the talks and say there should be no negotiations while another opposition leader, Leopoldo Lopez, and others remain in prison.
+Hardline demonstrators, however, are not happy about the talks, saying there should be no dialogue while protest leader Leopoldo Lopez and others remain in prison.

+“We don’t believe in a ‘dialogue’ which the regime is planning to be a political show ...
+Our organization will not endorse any dialogue with the regime while repression, imprisonment and persecution of our people continues,” said Lopez’s party Popular Will.

-Protesters took to the streets in early February, with some openly seeking to provoke a “Venezuelan Spring” that would force Maduro out of power.
-There have been daily clashes since then as security forces and pro-government militants have faced off with hooded opposition demonstrators blocking streets.
+Protesters took to the streets in early February, with some openly wanting to provoke a “Venezuelan Spring” that would force Maduro out of power.
+Since then, there have been daily clashes as security forces and pro-government militants have faced off with hooded opposition demonstrators blocking streets.

 With the armed forces apparently still behind him, and the opposition failing to bring out the millions they had hoped for, Maduro’s position does not appear to be under threat.

-He does, however, face a big challenge to remedy the roots of the crisis, including the highest inflation in the Americas, shortages of basic goods, a beleaguered private sector, and a violent crime rate that is among the world’s worst.
+He does, however, face a considerable challenge to remedy some roots of the crisis, including the highest inflation in the Americas, shortages of basic products, a beleaguered private sector, and violent crime rates that are among the world’s worst.

 Hundreds of people have been injured and arrested since the protests started.
 The dead, who number 39 according to the government, include Maduro supporters, opponents, and members of the security force.

 Maduro, a 51-year-old former bus driver, has made preserving predecessor Hugo Chavez’s socialist legacy the guiding principle of his government.
-Opponents say he is wrecking Venezuela by sticking to a failed and authoritarian model.
+But opponents say he is wrecking Venezuela by sticking to a failed and authoritarian model.